jr0senblum/jwalk/README.md

 ##Paths
-Paths into JSON objects are expressed using a tuple of Path elements, a representation of a javascript-like path: i.e.,

-``Obj.cars.make.model``  would be expressed as ``{"cars","make","model"}``  as in,``jwalk:get({"cars","make","model"}, Obj)``.
-String Path elements can be binary or not, they will be internally converted to binary regardless.
+Paths into JSON objects are expressed using a tuple of Path elements, a representation of a javascript-like path: i.e., ``Obj.cars.make.model``  would be expressed as ``{"cars","make","model"}``  as in,``jwalk:get({"cars","make","model"}, Obj)``.
+Path elements representing JSON Member Names can be strings or binary, they will be internally converted to binary regardless.

-In addition to Strings or Binaries, a Path element can be
+In addition to string/binary representation of Member Names, a Path element can be

-* An integer index, or the atoms ``first`` and ``last`` which will select elements of a JSON ARRAY
+* An integer index, or the atoms ``first`` and ``last`` which will select elements of a JSON Array.
 * ``{select, {"name","value"}}`` which will select a subset of JSON objects from an Array that have a Member ``{"Name": "Value"}``

-For example
+Examples follow.

+###Usage Examples
     Cars = [{<<"cars">>, [ [{<<"color">>, <<"white">>}, {<<"age">>, <<"old">>}], [{<<"color">>, <<"red">>},  {<<"age">>, <<"old">>}],
                            [{<<"color">>, <<"blue">>}, {<<"age">>, <<"new">>}]